 Mae Hong Son, a town in the northwest, bordering Myanmar is home to the special hidden gems in Thailand.
 It is one of the least populated towns, mainly home to many hill tribes, including Shan and Hmong.

 This hill town is blessed with abundant landscapes comprising of valleys including limestone hills, rivers, and forests.

-Whether you want to head outdoors or slow down and find a blissful retreat, Mae Hong Son is one of the beautiful secluded places in Thailand.
+Whether you want to head outdoors or slow down and find a blissful retreat, Mae Hong Son is one of Thailand’s most beautiful secluded places.

 Because of the nurturing locals that have ensured the well-being of these rare creatures, these dolphins feel at home here, and we get to spot them happily going about their businesses.